Egidi-A/Egidi-A/README.md

 # ABOUT ME
 - Full-stack developer working for Analytics team in Miriade srl (Italy)
+- Bachelor's degree in Computer Science from UniPD
 - In my free time I also do things like being on Spotify: <a href="https://open.spotify.com/album/1TjaJGJPNVWiccZotRTZMg?si=VKAWJT7ZTouZkIgEoYMx7Q">Rain - The Winter Sun</a>
 - And to chill out, some of my exotic walks: Kungsleden, Camino de Santiago and Via degli Dei 🏔️